 Excluding Files from Shadow Copies

-In Windows Vista and Windows Server 2008, the developer of a VSS writer or application may choose to exclude certain files from shadow copies.
+In Windows Vista and Windows Server 2008 and later, the developer of a VSS writer or application may choose to exclude certain files from shadow copies.

 The performance impact and shadow copy storage area (also called "diff area") usage of a file in a shadow copy are directly related to the amount of change in the file's contents after the shadow copy is created.
 In addition, excluding files from shadow copies may slow down shadow copy creation.